mklabs/greenskin/readme.md

 Metrics and Asserts by clicking on the corresponding tab.
 Specify asserts by clicking on the "Edit" button for each graphs.

+#### First job: Webpagetest

+Click on the "Create WebPagetest Job (chrome)" button and fill the form.
+Specify a name, and a list of URLs to analyse.

+You can verify or edit the JSON configuration passed to [webpagetest-api](https://github.com/marcelduran/webpagetest-api), a spec file as documented in the [dedicated page](https://github.com/marcelduran/webpagetest-api/wiki/Test-Specs).

+Click save, it should create a new Job in Jenkins that you can run.

+Once a build has completed, you should be able to see the list of Metrics and Asserts by clicking on the corresponding tab.
+Specify asserts by clicking on the "Edit" button for each graphs, it'll update the JSON configuration.

 #### First job: Feature

 Click on the "Create job (functional)" button and fill the form.